-Here's everything we know about the Google Pixel 7
+Google Pixel 7: Price, specs, features, & everything we know ahead of launch

 Price & Availability

 The Google Pixel 6 launched at $599 in the US, while the Pixel 6 Pro started at $899.
-Google didn’t reveal the pricing for the upcoming Pixel 7 series, but it’s fair to assume that the Google Pixel 7 will cost at least $599 when it launches in October.
+Even though Google didn’t reveal the pricing for the Pixel 7, Android Police founder Artem Russakovskii revealed earlier this month that the Pixel 7 will start at $599 and the Pixel 7 Pro will start at $899 in the United States.
+This means Google Pixel 7 will be available at the same price as the Pixel 6 series, and even in the midst of inflation and chip shortages, Google won't raise the prices of its flagship models.

-It’s unclear if the Pixel 7 will receive a higher price tag in the US and elsewhere, but it’s possible given the current inflation and high prices worldwide.
-If we had to guess, we would say that it’ll cost anywhere between $599 and $649, but we’ll surely find out more in the coming months as we see more rumors and leaks.
+As far as pricing for other regions is concerned, we expect it to remain the same as the Pixel 6 and 6 Pro.
+On a good note, though, Google is reportedly looking to launch the Pixel 7 in more markets than the Pixel 6.
+While the 2021 phones were only available in a handful number of markets, Google will launch the Pixel 7 series in more regions than before, including India.

-As for availability, we would expect the Pixel 7 to be for up pre-orders when it is announced in the fall.
-Google usually releases its devices in early to mid-October, so we would expect the Pixel 7 series to ship sometime in late October or November.
+Finally, talking about the availability, Google has confirmed that the Pixel 7 will be available to pre-order from October 6.
+The company has, however, not confirmed the shipping and open-sale date.
+Popular leaker Roland Quandt has since reported that the Pixel 7 series will hit store shelves on October 18th, i.e., two weeks after the announcement.

 Google Pixel 6